KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 7. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch.
+8. Deprecated: Found `new Buffer(` in file `vibrant.worker.js.map`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
+9. Deprecated: Found `new Buffer(` in file `vibrant.worker.min.js`: This is deprecated.
+Please update: https://nodejs.org/api/buffer.html.
-8. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-OnThisDay by nkl-kst](https://github.com/nkl-kst/MMM-OnThisDay)